Presidency of Vicente Fox: Employment and income

 Minimum wages during Fox's administration increased at a nominal rate of 34% from $35.12 pesos per day in 2000 to $47.05 in 2006.
 However, Purchasing Power Parity (PPP) terms, real wages decreased 3.8%, from $80.27 to $77.07.
 According to Banco de México, this compares favorably to previous administrations, for wages had decreased by 75% from $296.22 PPP pesos per day in January 1976, to $73.91 PPP pesos per day in December 1999.
 Minimum wages had decreased, in real terms, an average of 38% per Presidential administration from 1976 to 2000.

 During Fox's term, the number of registered taxpayers grew by 35%.
 According to data by the Tributary Administration Service, the main driver behind this increase was salaried workers, starting in 2004, which grew by 217% compared to 2000.
 The more than 12 million salaried workers who are registered to pay tax constitute 56% of the taxpaying base.

 Job creation stalled during Fox's first four years.
-According to the Economist Intelligence Unit not only were no jobs created from 2000–2004 but the number of street vendors increased 40%.
+According to the Economist Intelligence Unit not only were no jobs created from 2000 to 2004 but the number of street vendors increased 40%.
 This workforce does not pay income or sales tax and significant minority participates in illicit activities such as smuggling and piracy.
 The latter grew during Fox's term to an 8 billion industry.
 Net sales of the clothing industry in Mexico is calculated at approximately 1,500 million dollars, of which 910 million are from smuggled clothing.